Loan Amortization Schedule Calculator – Complete EMI Repayment Table & Chart

 How is amortization calculated?

-Why does interest component decrease over time?
+Why does the interest component decrease over time?

 What is the difference between amortization and EMI?

-How to read an amortization table?
+How do I read an amortization table effectively?